Hi there! Here’s Noah Fang.

 What I usually do:

 - Following up with the deployment of the solution

 - Analyzing initial data from measurement

 I used to lead teams to deliver publications, products, services, and marketing initiatives.

 I creatively directed and managed groups of designers on graphic design, interaction design, as well as product design.

 I prefer collaboration to coordination, and leading to managing.

-I'm not a manager.
-I'm a co-designer.
+I’m not a manager.
+I’m a designer who leads.